Convex geometry over ordered hyperfields: Ordered hyperfields

 \begin{example} If $\HH = \RR$, then there is precisely one ordering, namely $\RR^+ = \RR_{> 0}$.
 This also defines an order relation $\prec$ on $\RR$ given by $a \prec b$ if and only if $b-a \in \RR^+$.

-More generally, if $\HH = \FF$ is an ordered field, then its orderings $\FF^+$ are in bijection with order relations that are compatible with the field operations.
+More generally, if $\HH = \FF$ is a \emph{real} field, then its orderings $\FF^+$ are in bijection with order relations that are compatible with the field operations.
 Explicitly, one can define an order relation given by $a \prec b$ if and only if $b - a \in \FF^+$: this is a strict total order that is compatible with the field operations:

 Conversely, every ordering is defined as the set of elements $a \succ 0$ for some strict total order that is compatible with the field operations.
-We shall see in Section~\ref{sec:order+relations} that defining order relations on hyperfields has many issues, as such we prefer to work with orderings. \end{example}
+We show in Appendix~\ref{sec:order+relations} that defining order relations on hyperfields has many issues, as such we prefer to work with orderings. \end{example}